roman-milk/roman-milk.github.io/what-to-do-with-a-drunken-sailor.md

+===

- ****** What to Do With a Drunken Sailor ****** byJust_Plain_Bob© "I came home and climbed into the bathtub and scrubbed myself for hours, but I could never get to where I felt clean.
+"I came home and climbed into the bathtub and scrubbed myself for hours, but I could never get to where I felt clean.
 That night about six Chad called and said he wanted to come over and I told him no. Then he told me that he knew that I liked what he had done, he wanted more and he was coming right over.
 I told him no again, but then I lied and said you had called, said you had gotten your elk and were coming home early and I expected you at any minute and then I said, "Here he is now" and I hung up on him.

  "At work on Monday the girls all tried to pretend that Saturday never happened and we kind of reached an unspoken agreement never to mention it.
 I did tell Linda to tell Chad to stop calling me and she said she would."